 Once upon a time, in Apo, fish were scarce.
 The fishing community who relied on fishing for their livelihood had to go further away from home to find fewer fish.
-The cyanide fishers used to stun fish or the dynamite that blew up the coral reefs where the fish made their homes–all employed with the purpose of forcing fish out of hiding–made fish easy to catch, but, strangely, didn’t create a bounty of fish (or other wildlife) to benefit future generations.
+The cyanide fishers used to stun fish or the dynamite that blew up the coral reefs where the fish made their homes—all employed with the purpose of forcing fish out of hiding—made fish easy to catch.
+But, strangely, these techniques didn’t create a bounty of fish (or other wildlife) to benefit future generations.

 Paying the fee to enter Apo Island to snorkel or dive in the marine sanctuary, we contribute to keeping the sanctuary in clean and in good condition.
 Beneath the surface you witness an arresting ballet of biodiversity and interconnectivity.

 - You see an unbelievable variety of corals—long and skinny like tree branches, round and bulbous like brains, leafy like plants, rocky like stones, knobby like door handles, flat like and thin, like tortillas.